-Kentucky is a gorgeous and abundant land, with beautiful places and people.
+Kentucky is gorgeous and abundant land, with beautiful places and people.
 However, sometimes, there is major confusion in the people running the show around here!
-Just as we've gained a little ground with availability to clean energy
+Just as we've gained a little ground with availability to

 So it seems Thursday the capitol is actually hearing some meaningful issues!
 We also have a fantastic opportunity to help get Certified Professional Midwives (CPM) licensed in Kentucky!
 CPMs are licensed in 28 states but not yet licensed in Kentucky.
 By having a recognized license, a standard education is necessary, insurance would more likely provide coverage for home birth, it would ensure provider accountability which in turn is more protection for mothers and babies, and an overall recognition of the profession would hopefully help bridge the gap with coordination and respect between hospital personnel and midwives.
 The Kentucky Home Birth Coalition (KHBC) is a consumer led grass-roots organization working to license CPM in Kentucky.
 KHBC knows "Licensing Certified Professional Midwives is the best way to ensure that those families who choose out-of-hospital birth will have access to quality maternity care."
 Thankfully KHBC has wonderfully organized "Lobby Day" this Thursday, February 8, 2018.
 If you are in the Frankfort area, or able to make the commute, we'd love to see you at the capital!
 Please sign up here, and they will let you know all the details of how you can help!